Moving in

 - how the rent will be paid

-- the standard and special terms of the agreement.
+- the standard and special terms of the agreement—any special terms should be discussed and agreed to prior to both parties signing the tenancy agreement.

 A tenancy agreement for rooming accommodation will also include: